dweaver/unbox/README.md

 ## Authorization

 Unbox requires an admin username and password in order to get the client models for a domain with the Portals API.
+You may use any Portals domain admin account, but we recommend creating a separate user account for Unbox so that you can track what actions Unbox took.
 Here's how to make an admin account that may be used with Unbox.
-You may use any Portals domain admin account, but we recommend creating a separate user account for Unbox so that you can track what actions Unbox took.
-Here's how to do that.

 First, log in as an admin and create a new user for Unbox here: https://YOUR_DOMAIN.exosite.com/admin/userlist